yosephdev/tigray-tutor-ai/CONTRIBUTING.md

 ### Our Pledge

-We pledge to make participation in TigrayTutor a harassment-free experience for everyone, regardless of:
+We pledge to make participation in Tigray Tutor a harassment-free experience for everyone, regardless of:

 - Age, body size, disability, ethnicity
 - Gender identity and expression